 Corgi salt and pepper shakers

 The Queen is never without her corgis, and the ultimate fan shouldn’t be either.
 Right?
-While an actual corgi might not be the best gift, this corgi salt-and-pepper shaker set at Central Crafts Co is a fun nod to Carol, Crackers, Ranger, Piper…and all the other corgis the Queen has loved over the years.
+While an actual corgi might not be the best gift, this corgi salt-and-pepper shaker set (item no longer available) at Central Crafts Co is a fun nod to Carol, Crackers, Ranger, Piper…and all the other corgis the Queen has loved over the years.

 Official coronation tea pot